underthestars-zhy/MobbinAPI/README.md

 ## Login

-If creating the `MobbinAPI` by email or by UserInfo but didn't set the token, run following steps is a **must**.
+If you created the `MobbinAPI` either by email or by `UserInfo` but did not set the token, the following steps are **mandatory** to be executed.

 ### Send Email